aiknow-public/hera-blueprint/README.md

 - Finally it outputs the logs of your Workflow steps to the termninal.

 ### TL;DR
-1) Configure DOCKER_USER and DOCKER_PASSWORD as Codespaces secrets (see https://github.com/ORG/REPO/settings/secrets/codespaces).
+1) Configure DOCKER_USER and DOCKER_PASSWORD as Codespaces secrets (at https://github.com/ORG/REPO/settings/secrets/codespaces).
 DOCKER_USER should be your github user and DOCKER_PASSWORD should be a PAT with PACKAGE WRITE access.
+--> After you haved pushed your first docker image, make also sure to configure the created image regristry.
+Grant access to AI-Know team and to the actions of this repo.
 1) Open it in GitHub Codespaces
 1) (optionally, recommended) Create a branch, do some change in the python code an create a PR
 1) Copy the environmental variables from the argo server (--> User menu, Button "COPY TO CLIPBOARD")